Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 Some admit to creating child-like exaggerations for media attention and TV cameras --- and some report having been paid from $30,000 to over $400,000 to do so.
 Several "whistle-blowers" reported that "dozens" of psychics offered decades of sexual favors to researchers and police to "gain a credible edge".
 And several paranormal participants admitted that many practicing psychics promoting investigative training are reaping in big cash with nothing but smiles and exaggerations.

-In March 2013 apparently the psychic community continues to spin out of control as profits and/or exaggerations are now 24/7/365 according to these insiders.
+In March 2014 apparently the psychic community continues to spin out of control as profit motivation is now 24/7/365 according to many insiders.

-The number of people who booked a psychic reading or used an intuitive, medium, or psychic detective to locate a missing person collapsed during 2010 and further nose-dived in both 2011 and 2012.
-The estimated 76% reduction in booking psychics for readings since early 2011 comes after news of giant corporations secretly writing reading scripts and selling them to psychics and also managing thousands of spiritual teachers, intuitive's, Reiki healers, mediums, paranormal chakra angels, and dozens of leading paranormal missing person psychic detectives.
+The number of people who booked a psychic reading or used an intuitive, medium, or psychic detective to locate a missing person collapsed during 2010 and further nose-dived the last 3 years.
+The estimated 83% reduction in booking psychics for readings since early 2011 comes after news of giant corporations secretly writing reading scripts and selling them to psychics and also managing thousands of spiritual teachers, intuitive's, Reiki healers, mediums, paranormal chakra angels, and dozens of leading paranormal missing person psychic detectives.

 While the testing of several "psychic detectives" continues worldwide, here we examine why now more than a dozen top-ranking paranormal healers and spiritual mediums suddenly became whistle-blowers and admitted during 2011 and 2012 that it's likely no one actually has paranormal abilities.
 Here too many insiders --- including many of the most credible and respected --- showcase the ease in scamming the public with psychic readings, and also posting Facebook and YouTube fantasies.